The misconstrued Gospel passage

 supposedly Peter, and that ever since that moment, he was

-also understood to be the exclusive overlord of the Church,
+also considered the exclusive overlord of the Church,

-with full authority (being the “key-bearer”) over the
+with full authority (being the “key-bearer”) in the heavenly

-kingdom of heaven and the salvation of all his brethren, and
+realm, and the salvation of all his brethren;

-furthermore, that this authority is inherited by the Popes
+furthermore, that this authority is inherited by the ensuing Popes

 of Rome, etc., etc..